plast-lab/doop/README.md

 Local Install
 -------------

-Instead of generating the zip or tarball, we can instruct Gradle to install the application directly in our working directory:
+Instead of generating the zip or tarball, we can instruct Gradle to install the jdoop app directly in our working directory:

 $ ./gradlew installApp